A Landslide of Classic Art Is About to Enter the Public Domain

 Only so much that’s created has room to persist in memory, culture, and scholarship.
 Some works may have been forgotten because they were simply terrible or perishable.
 But it’s also the case that a lack of access to these works in digital form limits whether they get considered at all.
 In recent years, Google, libraries, the Internet Archive, and other institutions have posted millions of works in the public domain from 1922 and earlier.
 With lightning-fast ease, their entire contents are now as contemporary as news articles, and may show up intermingled in search results.
 More recent work, however, remains locked up.
 The distant past is more accessible than 10 or 50 years ago.

 The details of copyright law get complicated fast, but they date back to the original grant in the Constitution that gives Congress the right to bestow exclusive rights to a creator for “limited times.”
 In the first copyright act in 1790, that was 14 years, with the option to apply for an automatically granted 14-year renewal.
 By 1909, both terms had grown to 28 years.
-In 1976, the law was radically changed to harmonize with the Berne Convention, an international agreement originally signed in the 1886.
+In 1976, the law was radically changed to harmonize with the Berne Convention, an international agreement originally signed in 1886.
 This switched expiration to an author’s life plus 50 years.
 In 1998, an act named for Sonny Bono, recently deceased and a defender of Hollywood’s expansive rights, bumped that to 70 years.

-The Sonny Bono act was widely seen as a way to keep Disney’s Steamboat Willie from slipping into the public domain, which would allow that first appearance of Mickey Mouse in 1928 from being freely copied and distributed.
+The Sonny Bono Act was widely seen as a way to keep Disney’s Steamboat Willie from slipping into the public domain, which would allow that first appearance of Mickey Mouse in 1928 from being freely copied and distributed.
 By tweaking the law, Mickey got another 20-year reprieve.
 When that expires, Steamboat Willie can be given away, sold, remixed, turned pornographic, or anything else.
 (Mickey himself doesn’t lose protection as such, but his graphical appearance, his dialog, and any specific behavior in Steamboat Willie—his character traits—become likewise freely available.
 This was decided in a case involving Sherlock Holmes in 2014.)

 The reason that New Year’s Day 2019 has special significance arises from the 1976 changes in copyright law’s retroactive extensions.
 First, the 1976 law extended the 56-year period (28 plus an equal renewal) to 75 years.
 That meant work through 1922 was protected until 1998.
 Then, in 1998, the Sonny Bono Act also fixed a period of 95 years for anything placed under copyright from 1923 to 1977, after which the measure isn’t fixed, but based on when an author perishes.
 Hence the long gap from 1998 until now, and why the drought’s about to end.

 Of course, it’s never easy.
 If you published something between 1923 and 1963 and wanted to renew copyright, the law required registration with the U.S. Copyright Office at any point in the first 28 years of copyright, followed at the 28-year mark with the renewal request.
 Without both a registration and a renewal, anything between 1923 and 1963 is already in the public domain.
-Many books, songs, and other printed media were never renewed by the author or publisher due to lack of sales or interest, an author’s death, or publisher’s shutting down or bankruptcy.
+Many books, songs, and other printed media were never renewed by the author or publisher due to lack of sales or interest, an author’s death, or a publisher’s shutting down or bankruptcy.
 One estimate from 2011 suggests about 90 percent of works published in the 1920s haven’t been renewed.
-That number shifted to 60 percent or so in the 1940s.
+That number shifts to 60 percent or so for works from the 1940s.
 But there are murky issues about ownership and other factors for as many as 30 percent of books from 1923 to 1963.
 It’s impossible to determine copyright status easily for them.

 It’s easier to prove a renewal was issued than not, making it difficult for those who want to make use of material without any risk of challenge.
 Jennifer Jenkins, the director of Duke’s Center for the Study of the Public Domain, says, “Even if works from 1923 technically entered the public domain earlier because of nonrenewal, next year will be different, because then we’ll know for sure that these works are in the public domain without tedious research.”